Preach! .. but don't Pray!

 Well, rather unsurprisingly, and however much unfortunate it may be, it would appear that Israel is trailing far behind its Eastern counterparts in the subject.
 What does in fact happen behind those closed walls?

 Some background first: for once, Israel can actually almost pride itself in regard to its detention centres, insofar as it likes to compare itself with other Western countries.
 Indeed, the number of detainees is about double the rate of that of Western European countries, slightly higher than that of southern Europe and the UK; it translates into roughly 0.15% of the national population in Israel, Western Europe averages 0.09% and the UK is 0.13%.
-It is interesting to note that the US seems to beat all with a remarkable 0.75%, higher than China, Russia and any other country where Human Rights are not part of the lingua franca
+It is interesting to note that the US seems to beat all with a remarkable 0.75%, higher than China, Russia and any other country where Human Rights are not part of the lingua franca!

 Back to Israel, the population inside the prison reflects pretty well and is proportionately representative of the ethnic origin of the national population.
 Apologies to those who like to think that this or that ethnic origin is more intrinsically a criminal at heart, with one however one interesting exception, that of sexual offenders: 14% of the general population inside the prisons are held for such offenses, however, the number doubles amongst the Haredi inmates and reaches 30%.